pomodorozhong/typescript-project-template/README.md

 This template covered the usage of `Parcel` for TypeScript, and a Github workflow for automatically updating GitHub Pages.

+[Click here](https://pomodorozhong.github.io/typescript-project-template/.) to see the automatically builded GitHub Pages.

 ## Installation

 ```sh